Buy (album)

 Buy is the debut studio album by American no wave band Contortions.
 It was released in 1979 through ZE Records following the band's inclusion on the 1978 compilation No New York.

+Background

+Fashion designer and band manager Anya Phillips photographed Terence Sellers wearing an outfit designed by Phillips for the album's cover artwork.

 Critical reception

 For The Village Voice, critic Robert Christgau stated that "in theory James White's music is better without the words: you get the jagged rhythms and tonic off-harmonies without being distracted by his 'ideas,'" but added that "in fact the music is so (deliberately) stunted it needs a voice for sonic muscle, and James's lyrics do have a certain petty honesty and jerk-off humor."

 All About Jazz critic Trevor MacLaren wrote that "through the anger and aggression Chance made a solid record that had a sound like nothing before or since," describing the album as "a great disc that sounds as original and cutting edge as when it was released."
 Dean McFarlane of AllMusic stated that Chance "never quite topped the warped distillation of punk, funk, and free jazz presented here, making Buy a pivotal recording of the New York post-punk era."